 The Homestead exemption is also extended to anyone who is totally disabled under a program authorized or administered by an agency of the United States Government or any retirement system either within or without the Commonwealth of Kentucky.
 To qualify, the applicant must have maintained the disability classification for the entirety of the particular taxation period, must have received disability payments under this classification, and must submit verification documentation before December 31.
 Most applicants qualifying for a homestead exemption due to their total disability will only need to file an initial application.
-House Bill 284, passed by the 2008 General Assembly, amended KRS 132.810 to exempt "service-connected totally disabled veterans of the United States Armed Forces" from the yearly filing requirement.
-Therefore, after the initial application process has been completed for a totally disabled veteran, it will not be necessary for that property owner to reapply for the exemption in subsequent years.
-The 2011 General Assembly further expanded this exception to include totally and permanently disabled individuals found disabled under the applicable rules of the social security administration, the applicable rules of the Kentucky Retirement System, or any other provision of the Kentucky Revised Statutes.
+KRS 132.810 exempts "service-connected totally disabled veterans of the United States Armed Forces" and individuals found disabled under the applicable rules of the social security administration, the applicable rules of the Kentucky Retirement System, or any other provision of the Kentucky Revised Statutes from the yearly filing requirement.
+Therefore, after the initial application process has been completed for a totally disabled person described above, it will not be necessary for that property owner to reapply for the exemption in subsequent years.
 Only applicants who are classified as totally disabled by a state or local agency outside of Kentucky must continue to apply annually with the PVA office to receive the disability exemption.

 Form 62A350 is used for both the age exemption and the disability exemption.
 These forms must be kept on file in the PVA office.
 Approval does not exempt the entire value of the property from taxation; only the amount approved by the Department of Revenue may be deducted from the assessed value of the property.
 This amount is adjusted every two years, as required by law, to account for changes in the purchasing power of the dollar.
-The exemption has increased from \$6,500 in 1972 to \$39,300 for the 2019 and 2020 property tax assessment periods (KRS 132.810).
+The exemption has increased from \$6,500 in 1972 to \$46,350 for the 2023 and 2024 property tax assessment periods (KRS 132.810).